danielbodnar/awesome-stars/README.md

 ## data-analytics

-- [lightdash/lightdash](https://github.com/lightdash/lightdash) - Open source BI for teams that move fast ⚡️
+- [lightdash/lightdash](https://github.com/lightdash/lightdash) - Self-serve BI to 10x your data team ⚡️
 - [lancedb/lance](https://github.com/lancedb/lance) - Modern columnar data format for ML and LLMs implemented in Rust.
 Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
 Compatible with Pandas, DuckD
 - [newTendermint/awesome-bigdata](https://github.com/newTendermint/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform